mehranhatami/ugma/README.md

 ##How to use?

-Familiar with DOM Living and native javasript?
+Familiar with DOM Living and native javascript?

 ```javascript